 Other symptom checker links:

 A trigger point is a small knot in your muscle.
-These muscle knots can cause pain where it originates or further away, in a spot that seems complete unconnected.
-Trigger points are responsible for a majority of all pain syndromes, especially that caused by myofascial trigger points.
+These muscle knots can cause pain where it originates or further away, in a spot that seems completely unconnected.
+Trigger points are responsible for a majority of all pain syndromes, especially those caused by myofascial trigger points.